NovaLynxie/CoraBot_Main/README.md

  I can play some music for you, give you information about me or help you moderate your own guild using my own custom built admin commands!
  Don't worry, I also come with a help command so you can find out what commands I have, just ask whenever you're having trouble remembering one of my commands.

-# Setting up the bot instance
+# Setting up the bot instance ()
- To setup a local host instance, download the latest stable release for your system and run the setup script file in the bot's directory to install required dependencies.
-If this is missing, then please open a command line in the bot's directory and run 'npm install'.
+ To setup a local host instance, clone this repository, navigate to the bot's directory root and open a command line.
+Run the command 'npm install' to begin installing dependencies.
  This will install all modules for the bot to run correctly.
  You will also need to provide a bot token to interface the bot with my code and set the bots prefix.
-These can be set inside the config.json in the root of the bot's directory.
+Open the example.env file and edit the line botToken=BOT_TOKEN_HERE, replace BOT_TOKEN_HERE with your token.
 # My bot doesn't work or music will not play back... help?
  Should a module dependency fail to install correctly or a bot function not work properly, reinstall the required dependency by running the following commands:
  `npm uninstall <module_name>` followed by `npm install --s <module_name>`